devsoc-unsw/notangles/server/README.md

+## Server

-This project allows for communicatio with the mongoDB database.
+This project allows for communication with the mongoDB database.

+## Installation

+To install the neccessary dependencies, run `npm install`

 ## Available Scripts